2D Reassurance Scan

 Our basic package includes the following:

-- Up to 10 minutes of scan time (not appointment time - you won't be rushed)
+- Around 5-8 minutes of scan time (not appointment time - you won't be rushed)

 - Estimated Due Date